MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

 // Enums and structs

 typedef enum COREWEBVIEW2_DOWNLOAD_STATE {
   /// The download is in progress.
-Includes downloads paused by user.
   COREWEBVIEW2_DOWNLOAD_STATE_IN_PROGRESS,
   /// The connection with the file host was broken.
 The `InterruptReason` property
   /// can be accessed from `ICoreWebView2DownloadStateChangedEventArgs`.
 See
   /// `COREWEBVIEW2_DOWNLOAD_INTERRUPT_REASON` for descriptions of kinds of
   /// interrupt reasons.
 Host can check whether an interrupted download can be
   /// resumed with the `CanResume` property on the `ICoreWebView2Download`.
 Once
-  /// resumed, a download is in the `DOWNLOAD_IN_PROGRESS` state.
+  /// resumed, a download is in the `COREWEBVIEW2_DOWNLOAD_STATE_IN_PROGRESS` state.
   COREWEBVIEW2_DOWNLOAD_STATE_INTERRUPTED,
   /// The download completed successfully.
   COREWEBVIEW2_DOWNLOAD_STATE_COMPLETED,